openstack/monasca-api/docs/monasca-api-spec.md

 * 200 - OK

 #### Response Body
-Returns a JSON array of alarm state transition objects with the following fields:
+Returns a JSON object with an 'elements' array of alarm state transition objects with the following fields:

 * id - Alarm State Transition ID.
 * alarm_id (string) - Alarm ID.